patternfly-kotlin/mvp/README.md

 ### Presenter

-The presenter is a simple interface with a single property you need to implement.
-Besides, the presenter has methods which you can override to take part in the presenter's lifecycle.
+The presenter is a simple interface with one property you need to implement.
+Besides, the presenter provides methods which you can override to take part in the presenter's lifecycle.

 ```kotlin